Yni-Viar/scp-continued-procedures/README.md

 ## ⚠️ This game currently is poorly maintained.

-Currently, I (Yni) pause the development of 6.0.0 because of the risk of burn-out.
+Currently, I (Yni) take a break from developing 6.0.0 because of the risk of burn-out.
 5.3.x will be still updated.

 ## About